auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 On the other hand, prefixed salts are still useful, especially for account separation purposes.
 This ensures that the password hash function has fully committed to a particular account before the plaintext of the password can be processed.
-In effect, the password serves as a "tag" relative to the prefixed salt.
+In effect, the password serves as a tag relative to the prefixed salt.

 This is the reason why the G3P uses "username" as the name of the prefixed